paololais/rt1-assignment2-part1/README.md

 ```
 roslaunch assignment_2_2024 assignment1.launch
 ```
-This will start the simulation, and the following nodes will be launched:

-- wall_follow_service.py
-- go_to_point_service.py
-- bug_as.py
-- user_input.py
-- get_last_target_service.py

 ### 3) Set a new target:
 This node is run, by the launch file, in a separate terminal, allowing the user to directly access interface.